s-victor/TinyPedal/docs/customization.md

-# User Guide
-Note: the guide is for version 2.0 or higher.
+*Note: the guide is for version 2.0 or higher.*

 TinyPedal offers a wide range of customization options for widget & module controls, as well as preset management, which can be accessed from main window.
 Manual editing is also possible via `JSON` setting file with text editor.